-Local guides gush about Kim Il Sung more than you would declare the love you feel for your parents (he is often referred to as ‘my father’).
+Local guides gush about Kim Il Sung more than you would declare the love you feel for your parents – he is often referred to as ‘our father’ much like religious terminology.
 Films detailing milestones of the country such as the building of the West Sea Barrage dam are long, tedious and full of descriptions of the ‘revolutionary spirit’ behind its construction (although they do warrant a quiet giggle amongst your group.
 Every place of high importance bears a plaque of when one or both of the Kims made a visit, alongside a giant painting of them just to put the cherry on top.

 A Visit to the DMZ from the North Korea Side